8ooo8/O1-string-searcher-library/README.md

 Synchronization:

-1. May cocurrently READ the SAME node file.
+1. May concurrently READ the SAME node file.
 1. May NOT concurrently WRITE the SAME node file.
 1. May NOT concurrently READ and WRITE the SAME node file.